devuri/wpframework/documentation/src/reference/app-component.md

 ### Environment and Configuration Setup
 - **Application Path Definition**: The `App` component initializes with the base path of the application, which is crucial for locating all necessary files and directories within the project.
-- **Configuration Management**: It loads configuration settings from a specified file (usually `app.php`), ensuring that the application adheres to predefined parameters and settings essential for its operation.
+- **Configuration Management**: It loads [configuration options](../reference/configuration) settings from a specified file (usually `app.php`), ensuring that the application adheres to predefined parameters and settings essential for its operation.
 - **Error Handling Setup**: Based on the environment type (`WP_ENVIRONMENT_TYPE`), the `App` component establishes appropriate error handling mechanisms to aid in development and debugging.

 ### Integration Points